-In Grade 4, students learned that in whole numbers a digit in one place represents ten times what is represented in the place to its right.
-In Grade 5 Unit 1, Place Value with Decimals, students extend this understanding in two ways.
-First, they see that a similar pattern emerges with place values to the left of a digit; namely, they are 1/10 of the value.
+In 4th grade, students learned that in whole numbers a digit in one place represents ten times what is represented in the place to its right.
+In 5th Grade Unit 1, Place Value with Decimals, students extend this understanding in two ways.
+First, they see that a similar pattern emerges with place values to the left of a digit; namely, that a digit in one place represents 1/10 of what it represents in the place to its left.
 Secondly, students extend these understandings of a digit and the places to the left and to the right to decimal numbers.

-In Unit 2, Multiplication and Division of Whole Numbers, students build on their work in Grade 4 to establish fluency with up to four-digit by two-digit and three-digit by three-digit multiplication, as well as extend their understanding of division from one-digit divisors in Grade 4 to two-digit divisors in Grade 5.
+In Unit 2, Multiplication and Division of Whole Numbers, students build on their work in 4th grade to establish fluency with up to four-digit by two-digit and three-digit by three-digit multiplication, as well as extend their understanding of division from one-digit divisors in 4th grade to two-digit divisors in 5th grade.

 In Unit 4, Addition and Subtraction of Fractions and Decimals, students generalize their understanding of addition and subtraction only being possible when operating with like units to the context of fractions and decimals.
-Because one must add like units, students see that before they can compute, they may need to find equivalent fractions or be careful to align the decimal point.
+Because one must add like units, students see that before they can compute, they may need to find equivalent fractions or be careful to align units (which in turn means aligning the decimal point).

 The course ends with Unit 7, Patterns and the Coordinate Plane, in which students explore two numerical patterns and their relationship to one another.
 The coordinate plane helps to visualize those patterns, as well as other mathematical contexts.
 This provides a nice culmination to the year, hinting at some concepts that will be further developed in the middle grades, such as bivariate data and ratios and proportions.